bluekitchen/btstack/port/stm32-l053r8-em9304/README.md

 In BTstack, the GATT Database is defined via the .gatt file in the example folder.
 During the build, the .gatt file is converted into a .h file with a binary representation of the GATT Database and useful defines for the application.

 ## Stability
 When sending at full speed, it's possible that the EM9304 hangs up.
-A patch is available from EM Technical Support and from [this post](https://forums.emdeveloper.com/index.php?threads/em9304-seems-to-hang-up-streaming-data-in-hci-mode.484/#post-2083) in the EM Developer Forum.
-You can get access to the forum via the EM Technical Support as well.
+This [patch (connection_event_overlay.emp)](https://bluekitchen-gmbh.com/files/em/patches/connection_event_overlay.emp) fixes this problems in our tests.
+It can be applied with the EM ConfigEditor available via the EM Technical Support.

 ## Multiple LE Peripheral/Central Roles
 It should be possible to use the EM9304 in multiple roles.
 In the default configuration, it only supports a single connection.
 For multiple roles, it needs to be configured for more connections at least.